Augmented Reality Solar System for Google Cardboard

 The relative sizes of the planets and moons sizes are incorrect (some are exaggeratedly huge), the orbit and rotation times are incorrect, and so are the orbital distances of the moons.
 This is purposely done so that you can easily see and follow the planets.

-How to use Solar System for Cardboard:
+How to use Solar System for Google Cardboard:

 1. Get Google Cardboard